 - Lastly, there aren’t many varieties of ETFs in India yet – current offerings are limited to large & midcap index trackers, gold, and debt.
 However, this will change as its popularity & penetration increases – today, the developed markets have all kinds of niche ETFs, but they started off in a similar vanilla fashion.

 But the most commonly cited disadvantage of ETFs, at least in India, is that they don’t have enough liquidity.
-While this is partly true since increased adoption will definitely lead to better liquidity, the reality is that buying/selling ETFs will never be an issue due to third-parties called “Authorised Participants” (APs) and the creation/redemption process of ETFs.
+While this is partly true since increased adoption will definitely lead to better liquidity, the reality is that buying/selling Exchange Traded Funds will never be an issue due to third-parties called “Authorised Participants” (APs) and the creation/redemption process of ETFs.

 Subscribe to our fortnightly newsletter for investment insights & views, delivered to your inbox every alternate Wednesday